steinwinde/flowex/README.md

 A plugin for sf to convert Salesforce Flows into Apex code

-## Install and Run FlowEx
+## Install and Run FlowEx for end users

-Here's the shortest way to make use of FlowEx to translate ServicesFlow to Apex:
+Here's the short way to make use of FlowEx to translate ServicesFlow to Apex:

 ```
 sf plugins install flowex
 sf flowex --input-file .\data\ServicesFlow.flow-meta.xml
 ```

+## Install and Run FlowEx for developers

-Alternatively, if you have [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and want the source code, clone the repository:
+Alternatively, if you have [npm](https://docs.npmjs.com/downloading-and-installing-node-js-and-npm) and want to play with the source, clone the repository:

 ```
 git clone https://github.com/steinwinde/flowex.git